 “British Intelligence needs to open its 4G network to the public”

-Being prepared for anything and having a gadget to cope is something I always strive for but have to admit James has me beaten handsdown.
+Being ready for anything and having a gadget to cope is something I always strive for but have to admit James has me beaten hands-down.
 I can’t recall the last time I needed a pen that fired tranquiliser darts or a watch that can blow up bank vaults (ok maybe I can) but whatever the situation 007 has the tech to deal with it.
 Trouble is he does his shopping at QBay where logging in is a nightmare.

 Royalty, Heads of State, Ambassadors of nations or industry are all susceptible to his magnetic personality.
 Nothing deflects him, armed security guards, beautiful women or impregnable fortresses are mere formalities, minor challenges to befriending his quarry and ultimately using this to ‘remove’ them.
-Hopefully we don’t usually meet too many other travellers that need to be fed to sharks or piranhas but fortunately there are slightly more positive uses for networking.
+Hopefully we don’t usually meet too many other travellers that need be fed to sharks or piranhas but fortunately there are slightly more positive uses for networking.

 Mr Bond has made making a grand entrance or statement into an art, his trademark introduction “Bond, James Bond” is one of the most recognisable phrases in the world.
 Anybody aware of the origins when producer Albert R. Broccoli met Howard Hughes understands the power of those three words.
 His quick wit ensures he always has a ready quip, making a good first impression and having the last word in any conversation.